On the quantum improved Schwarzschild black hole

 The least action principle results in the following modified equations of motion

 with

-where $\mathcal{J} \equiv G^{-1}(\chi) $ and $ \mathcal{K} \equiv \dfrac{2 \partial G/\partial\chi}{G(\chi)^2} $.
+where $\mathcal{J} \equiv G^{-1}(\chi) $ and $ \mathcal{K} \equiv \frac{2 \partial G/\partial\chi}{G(\chi)^2} $.

 In order to make the model complete, we have to obtain the form of $G(\chi)$.
-To do so, one strategy may be the investigation of the asymptotic behaviour of $\chi$ and $G$.
-Let's first consider the asymptotic behaviour of $\chi$.
-For this purpose, we use the static spherically symmetric space--time
+To do so, one strategy may be the investigation of the asymptotic behavior of $\chi$ and $G$.
+Let's first consider the asymptotic behavior of $\chi$.
+For this purpose, we use the static spherically symmetric spacetime

 For the asymptotic flat region, we set $f(r) = 1+u(r) $ and $g(r) = 1+v(r)$, with $v(r)=-u(r)\ll 1$.
 The components of Ricci tensor at this approximation are